 “NO STANDING” ARGUMENT: Filing a motion to quash is inapplicable to a defendant before he is named and served.

-[2020 UPDATE: Unfortunately, it was this same case which gave birth to the “no standing to file a motion to quash” response that became a common plaintiff attorney response when someone files a motion to quash.]
+[2022 UPDATE: Unfortunately, it was this same case which gave birth to the “no standing to file a motion to quash” response that became a common plaintiff attorney response when someone files one of these with the court.]

-What is telling is that in their motion (Case 1:10-cv-00873-RMU, Document 19, filed 11/22/2010, pages 4-6), the plaintiffs stated that a motion to quash, motions to dismiss, and motions for protective orders ARE COMPLETELY INAPPLICABLE BECAUSE DEFENDANTS ARE NOT YET NAMED OR SUED AS DEFENDANTS IN THE LAWSUIT.
+What is telling is that in the plaintiff attorney’s response (Case 1:10-cv-00873-RMU, Document 19, filed 11/22/2010, pages 4-6), they stated that motions to quash, to dismiss, and for protective orders ARE COMPLETELY INAPPLICABLE BECAUSE DEFENDANTS ARE NOT YET NAMED OR SUED AS DEFENDANTS IN THE LAWSUIT.
 The plaintiffs continue (on page 5) and say, “The subpoenas are issued to the ISPs, and the Doe Defendants do not have to do anything in responding to the subpoenas [because they have not yet been named in the lawsuit].”
 (Emphasis added.)

-2020 UPDATE: This document ended up causing the standard “no standing” response to all motions to quash filed after 2010.
-After this lawsuit, plaintiff attorneys responded to motions to quash by stating, “So-and-so just filed a motion to quash.
+2022 UPDATE: This document ended up causing the standard “no standing” response to all motions to quash filed after 2010.
+After this lawsuit, plaintiff attorneys responded to each one by stating, “So-and-so just filed a motion to quash.
 However, I do not know who so-and-so is.
 I sued “John Does 1-5000”; so-and-so is not a defendant in this lawsuit.

-“THUS, HE IS NOT A DEFENDANT IN THIS CASE, AND THUS HE HAS NO RIGHT TO FILE A MOTION TO QUASH YET. *IF AND WHEN* we name and serve him, if he does not live in the state, he can object to the personal jurisdiction of the court in his answer.”
+“THUS, HE IS NOT A DEFENDANT IN THIS CASE, AND HE HAS NO RIGHT TO FILE ANYTHING YET WITH THE COURT. *IF AND WHEN* we name and serve him, if he does not live in the state, he can object to the personal jurisdiction of the court in his answer.”

 …Thus the “no standing” objection to motions to quash were born, and thus died the filing a motion to quash.

-My Opinion: There should be some motion or filing available to accused defendants, but a motion to quash has not yet been an effective answer.
+My Opinion: There should be some filing available to accused defendants, but a motion to quash has not yet been an effective answer.